zouzias/digitalocean-deploy-ambari/README.md

 fab install_ambari_server   # install ambari-server package
 fab ambari_start            # Start ambari-server process
 ```
-Make sure that the ambari-server process is running (connect to server droplet using `./connect.sh`)
+Make sure that the ambari-server process is running (connect to server droplet using `./connect.sh`).
+The last step `fab ambari_start` might fail, you might need to connect to the droplet and start the server manually.

 ### How to setup Apache ambari clients